Westlake-AI/openmixup/.github/pull_request_template.md

-Thanks for your contribution to OpenMixup and we appreciate it a lot.
+Thanks for your contribution to [OpenMixup](https://github.com/Westlake-AI/openmixup) and we appreciate it a lot.
 The following instructions would make your pull request more healthy and more easily get feedback.
-We follow the standard in MMLab, e.g., [MMClassification](https://github.com/open-mmlab/mmclassification).
+Currently, we follow the standard in MMLab, e.g., [MMClassification](https://github.com/open-mmlab/mmclassification).
 If you do not understand some items, don't worry, just make the pull request and seek help from maintainers.

 ## Motivation